-But the most singular and beautiful object in all this scene, is a tiny fount of chrystal water, that gushes forth from the high, smooth forehead of the cliff.
-Its perpen-dicular descent is of many feet; after which it finds its way, with a sweet, diminutive murmur, to the level ground.
+But the most singular and beautiful object in all this scene is a tiny fount of crystal water, that gushes forth from the high, smooth forehead of the cliff.
+Its perpendicular descent is of many feet; after which it finds its way, with a sweet diminutive murmur, to the level ground.

-It is not easy to conceive, whence the barren rock procures even the small supply of water, that is neces-sary to the existence of this stream; it is as unaccountable, as the gush of gentle feeling which sometimes proceeds from the hardest heart; but there it continues to flow and fall, undiminished and unincreased.
+It is not easy to conceive whence the barren rock procures even the small supply of water that is necessary to the existence of this stream; it is as unaccountable as the gush of gentle feeling which sometimes proceeds from the hardest heart: but there it continues to flow and fall, undiminished and unincreased.
 The stream is so slender, that the gentlest breeze suffices to disturb its descent, and to scatter its pure sweet waters over the face of the cliff.
-But, in that deep forest, there is sel-dom a breath of wind: so that, plashing continually up-en one spot, the fount has worn its own little channel of white sand, by which it finds its way to the river.
-Alas, that the Naiades have lost their old authority; for what a Deity of tiny loveliness must once have presided here!
+But in that deep forest there is seldom a breath of wind; so that, plashing continually upon one spot, the fount has worn its own little channel of white sand, by which it finds its way to the river.
+Alas that the Naiades have lost their old authority! for what a deity of tiny loveliness must once have presided here!

-Ellen's companion paused not to gaze either upon the loveliness or the sublimity of this scene, but assist-ing her where it was requisite, began the steep and difficult ascent of the lower part of the cliff.
-The maiden's ingenuity in vain endeavoured to assign rea-sons for this movement; but when they reached the tuft of trees, which, as has been noticed, grew at the ultimate point where mortal footstep might safely tread, she perceived through their thick branches the recess in the rock.
-Here they entered; and her guide point-ed to a mossy seat, in the formation of which, to judge from its regularity, art had probably a share.
+Ellen's companion paused not to gaze either upon the loveliness or the sublimity of this scene, but, assisting her where it was requisite, began the steep and difficult ascent of the lower part of the cliff.
+The maiden's ingenuity in vain endeavored to assign reasons for this movement; but when they reached the tuft of trees, which, as has been noticed, grew at the ultimate point where mortal footstep might safely tread, she perceived through their thick branches the recess in the rock.
+Here they entered; and her guide pointed to a mossy seat, in the formation of which, to judge from its regularity, art had probably a share.

-'Here you may remain in safety,' he observed, 'till I obtain the means of proceeding, In this spot you need fear no intruder; but it will be dangerous to venture beyond its bounds.'
+"Here you may remain in safety," he observed, "till I obtain the means of proceeding.
+In this spot you need fear no intruder; but it will be dangerous to venture beyond its bounds."

-The meaning glance that accompanied these words, intimated to poor Ellen, that, in warning her against danger, he alluded to the vengeance with which he would visit any attempt to escape.
+The meaning glance that accompanied these words intimated to poor Ellen, that, in warning her against danger, he alluded to the vengeance with which he would visit any attempt to escape.
 To leave her thus alone, trusting to the influence of such a threat, was a bold, yet a necessary and by no means a hopeless measure.
-On Ellen, it produced the desired effect; and she sat in the cave as motionless, for a time, as if she had her-self been a part of the rock.
-In other circumstances, this shady recess would have been a delightful retreat, during the sultry warmth of a summer's day.
-The dewy coolness of the rock kept the air always fresh, and the sunbeams never thrust themselves so as to dissipate the mellow twilight through the green trees with which the chamber was curtained.
-Ellen's sleeplessness and agi-tation, for many preceding hours, had perhaps dead-ened her feelings; for she now felt a sort of indifference creeping upon her, an inability to realize the evils of her situation, at the same time that she was perfectly aware of them all.
-This torpor of mind increased, till her eye-lids began to grow heavy, and the cave and trees to swim before her sight.
-In a few moments more, she would probably have been in dreamless slumber; but, rousing herself by a strong effort, she looked round the narrow limits of the cave, in search of objects to excite her worn-out mind.
+On Ellen it produced the desired effect; and she sat in the cave as motionless, for a time, as if she had herself been a part of the rock.
+In other circumstances this shady recess would have been a delightful retreat during the sultry warmth of a summer's day.
+The dewy coolness of the rock kept the air always fresh and the sunbeams never thrust themselves so as to dissipate the mellow twilight through the green trees with which the chamber was curtained.
+Ellen's sleeplessness and agitation for many preceding hours had perhaps deadened her feelings; for she now felt a sort of indifference creeping upon her, an inability to realize the evils of her situation, at the same time that she was perfectly aware of them all.
+This torpor of mind increased, till her eyelids began to grow heavy and the cave and trees to swim before her sight.
+In a few moments more she would probably have been in dreamless slumber; but, rousing herself by a strong effort, she looked round the narrow limits of the cave in search of objects to excite her worn-out mind.